-The Code is also supported by the Guidance on Board Effectiveness (the Guidance).
-We encourage boards and companies to use this to support their activities.
+The Code is also supported by updated UK Corporate Governance Guidance.
 The Guidance does not set out the 'right way' to apply the Code.
-It is intended to stimulate thinking on how boards can carry out their role most effectively.
-The Guidance is designed to help boards with their actions and decisions when reporting on the application of the Code's Principles.
-The board should also take into account the Financial Reporting Council's Guidance on Audit Committees and Guidance on Risk Management, Internal Control and Related Financial and Business Reporting.
+It is intended to stimulate thinking on how boards can carry out their role most effectively; there is not a single way to apply the Principles and comply with the provisions.
+All companies are at different stages in their maturity and this should be taken into account when using the Guidance as a supportive tool.
+The Guidance is designed to aid boards with their actions and decisions when applying the Code.